Tim Costo

-Costo was a first round draft pick (8th overall) in the 1990 Amateur Draft.
+Costo was a first-round draft pick (8th overall) in the 1990 MLB draft.
 He was drafted by the Cleveland Indians.
-He had a nine-year minor League career, in the farm system for the Indians, the Cincinnati Reds, the St. Louis Cardinals, and the Toronto Blue Jays.
+He had a nine-year minor League career, in the farm system for the Indians, Cincinnati Reds, St. Louis Cardinals, and Toronto Blue Jays.
 He was the first strikeout of Pedro Martinez’ Hall of Fame career.

 In 2007, he was inducted into the Iowa Athletics Hall of Fame.

 Early life

 Costo was born on February 16, 1969, in Melrose Park, IL.
 He attended the University of Iowa, where he played baseball from 1988 to 1990.

 Personal life

 He lives in Chattanooga, Tennessee, where he is the head baseball coach at The McCallie School.